isomerpages/moe-loyangviewsec/_departments/Humanities.md

 ---
 <h2><strong>Department Philosophy</strong></h2>
 <blockquote>
-<p>The Humanities Department oversees 3 subjects: Social Studies, Geography
+<p>The Humanities Department believes that every child is unique and can
-and History.&nbsp;&nbsp;The department teachers engage students through Humanities Explorations to hone their critical thinking skills as well as inculcate values of good citizens to develop students into wholesome individuals.</p>
-<p>The Humanities teachers promote students’ passion and joy in learning
-through designing engaging lessons and outdoor experiential learning aligned to curriculum objectives.</p>
+learn.
+We aim to hone our students’ critical thinking skills and inculcate values of good citizens to develop them into wholesome individuals through our Humanities curriculum.
+The Humanities teachers promote students’ passion for Humanities and joy of learning through designing lessons and activities which are relevant, appealing and personal, as well as aligned to the curriculum objectives.</p>
 </blockquote>
 <hr>
 <h2><strong>Signature Programme</strong></h2>